rlanzafame/test_push_workshop_template/content/3_cheat_sheet.md

 ::::

 :::{tip}
-Note how many of the references have dynamic popups.
+Note how many of the references have dynamic tooltips.
 :::

 ## Citations